danfruehauf/loopkb/README.md

 Kernel Bypass for loopback communications.

 Started as a toy project, after realising Kernel Bypass libraries have no loopback acceleration:
- * libvma - No
+ * libvma - No support
- * exasock - No
+ * exasock - No support
- * onload - Claims to have, never got it to run
+ * onload - Claims to have support, but never worked for me

 Message passing powered by Erik Rigtorp's [nanomq](https://github.com/rigtorp/nanomq).